rphovley/node-api-docker-postgres/README.md

 - Find all instances of `replace-me` and replace them with a sensible name for your project
 - Run `yarn` to install dependencies
-- Run `yarn start-db` to the postgres db container
-- Run `yarn migrate` to run migrations and seeds for the dataset.
+- Run `yarn migrate` and `yarn seed`to run migrations and seed the db
-- Run `yarn migrate-global`, `yarn seed-global`, `yarn migrate-tenant`, and `yarn seed-tenant` to run migrations or seeds independently
+- Run `yarn watch` to compile ts to js (must be run before `yarn dev`)
-- Run `yarn dev` to start the api.
-This will also compile typescript into javascript and watch for any changes.
+- Run `yarn dev` to start the api and postgres db.
+Must run `yarn watch` first to compile ts to dist folder

 ## Linting